English

 Organisation

-At GCSE students are taught in mixed ability classes where the work is personalized and differentiated according to need.
+At GCSE students are taught in mixed ability classes where the work is personalised and differentiated according to need.
+In Y11 students are placed in banded groups for English Language to target key areas for progress and improvement.
 It is expected that all students will be entered for both English Language and English Literature.

 Years 10 & 11